 Just when you thought you’ve heard it all, a man from Texas divorces his wife without her knowing by forging the paperwork.

-A Texas man wanted out of his marriage and instead of going through divorce proceedings, he faked his wife’s signature on paperwork in turn ending their union without her knowledge.
+A man from Houston, Texas wanted out of his marriage and instead of going through divorce proceedings, he faked his wife’s signature on paperwork in turn ending their union without her knowledge.

-The New York Daily News reports Paul Nixon submitted forged documents and false information to a Houston district court.
-Nixon also reportedly committed perjury when testifying in court during a divorce hearing.
+Paul Nixon submitted forged documents and false information to a Houston district court.
+Paul Nixon also reportedly committed perjury when testifying in court during a divorce hearing.
 The divorce has been tabled due to the perjury and fraudulent documents.

 The constable’s office started the investigation after Mrs. Nixon informed officials of the divorce that occurred without her knowledge.